redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

     192.168.200.11 compute.example.org compute
     192.168.200.12 neutron.example.org neutron

-Now `hostname -f` should print a FQDN of the VM and you should be able to ping other VMs using their FQDNs.
+Now `hostname -f` should print a FQDN of the VM and you should be able to `ping` other VMs using their FQDNs.

+Now you have a set of VMs networked together and suitable for deploying OpenStack.
 Congratulations!
-You're ready to install Foreman.
-It's a good idea to back up all VMs in this state in case you want to revert to the initial configuration later.

 ### Initial setup